Love & Hate (Michael Kiwanuka album)

 Love & Hate is the second studio album by London-based singer-songwriter Michael Kiwanuka.
-The album was released on 15 July 2016 by Polydor Records (UK) and Interscope Records (US).
+The album was released on 15 July 2016 by Polydor Records in the UK and Interscope Records in the US.
+Upon its release, the album was met with widespread critical acclaim, with some publications listing it as one of the year's best albums.

 Background

 The album is the follow-up record to Kiwanuka's 2012 Mercury Prize-nominated album Home Again.
 The album was produced by Danger Mouse, Inflo, and Paul Butler.
-Love & Hate also released three singles.
+Love & Hate also released four singles.
 The first single, "Black Man in a White World" was released on 28 March 2016, and was accompanied by a video directed by Hiro Murai.
-The second single, "Love & Hate", was released on 7 April 2016.
+Three more singles followed, with "Love & Hate," and "One More Night" releasing later in 2016, and "Cold Little Heart" releasing in 2017.

 Usage in media

-The song "Cold Little Heart" is also known for being the opening theme of the HBO television series Big Little Lies.
+The song Cold Little Heart is also known for being the opening theme of the HBO television series Big Little Lies.